 Speakers at the event included Al Gore, Clive Owen and Richard Branson.
 Prince Harry also spoke and received a rapturous welcome but the highlight for me was the speech given by Malala Yousafzai, the Pakistani schoolgirl shot by the Taliban after bravely ignoring their decree that girls should not attend school.
 She is a powerful and impassioned speaker who encapsulates the whole ethos and purpose of Free the Children.

 Since March 2015, Joanne and I have visited projects in the Ecuadorian Amazon and have taken a group of friends back with us to Bogani in Kenya.
-The Nobel peace prize was also awarded to Malala Yousafzai and Kailash Satyarthi.
+The Nobel Peace Prize was also awarded to Malala Yousafzai and Kailash Satyarthi.
 Free The Children’s first ever action was a petition to free Kailash from prison after he was detained for his fight against child labor.
-This then inspired FTC’s first ever project to fund Bal Ashram, the rehabilitation centre set up by Kailash to house the children rescued from slavery.
+This then inspired FTC’s first ever project to fund Bal Ashram, the rehabilitation center set up by Kailash to house the children rescued from slavery.

 Today, millions of young people are actively involved in 5,500 Canadian, 1,550 US and over 1,000 UK schools.
 We Day has arrived in California and Minnesota and the second UK event is due to take place this month.